-- Effect on C: C content may decrease by almost half due to mineralization with CO2 formation and CH4.
-Finally, however, C in compost will be more stable. - Effect on N: depending on the used substrate, 13-70% of the initial N concentration can be lost via NH3 volatilization.
-The remaining N will be mostly in the form of organic N and in plant available form as NO3 - Effect on P: P losses might occur in the form of HPO42- and H2PO4, and can range 28-50% of the initial P concentration.
+- Effect on C: C content may decrease by almost half due to mineralization with CO2 formation.
+Finally, however, C in compost will be more stable. - Effect on N: depending on the used substrate, 13-70% of the initial N concentration can be lost via NH3 volatilization, some of the ammonia can be recovered by air scrubbers in indoor installations.
+The remaining N will be mostly in the form of organic N and in plant available form as NO3 - Effect on P: P losses might occur in the form of HPO42- and H2PO4, and can range 14-50% of the initial P concentration.